NKI-GCF/brcaness-classifier/README.md

 ## Building the docker image
 Building takes a few hours, the first time.
 Rebuilding is required for every significant Dockerfile change, or for script file changes.
-For the latter only, build time is much less.
+For the latter, build time is much shorter.

 Dependent on your docker configuration, you may have to add the flag '--network=host'.